Bournemouth School for Girls: Productions

 The school has an award-winning handbell team, who have played at the Royal Albert Hall.
 Every other year the school performs a musical which involves the whole school.
 In recent years these have been West Side Story, Les Misérables, Joseph and the Amazing Technicolour Dreamcoat, Little Shop of Horrors, The Sound of Music, and Grease and Hairspray.
 The girls also participate in Bournemouth School's productions such as Bugsy Malone, Jesus Christ Superstar, and in 2014, a musical written by sixth form students based upon Mary Shelley's Frankenstein.
 In the years where a musical is not performed, members of staff participate in a staff pantomime, with all proceeds going to charity.

 Other extra curricular activities

 Bournemouth School for Girls enters teams every year in the Mock Trial Competition, MACE debating, ESU public speaking, Rotary public speaking and Schools' Challenge competitions.

-There are also friendly debates fortnightly between BSG and BS, held in Bournemouth School's lecture theatre at lunchtime.
-There is a lower school debating competition sponsored by local solicitors, HG Walker.
-Also running are sports clubs for table tennis, a gym club, trampolining and ultimate frisbee; as well as Junior Drama club, History club, Science club, and various support clubs for students having difficulty with subjects.
-There is also now a comedy club, and in 2011, the Science club won a competition called "seeITgrow" run by the IT company Viglen, gaining first place in the tallest sunflower category for secondary schools with a height of 3 metres.
-A small group of students have also recently sent off their entry for Kid Witness News, an international documentary competition for schools.
+There are sports clubs for table tennis, a gym club, trampolining and ultimate frisbee; as well as Junior Drama club, History club and Science club.